Generic Suboxone

 Suboxone’s History

 Buprenorphine hydrochloride was produced in the 1980s by the manufacturer Reckitt and Colman, first in low doses as painkillers.
 They later discovered a high-dose formulation which combined buprenorphine with naloxone, this time named Suboxone.
-In 2002, Subutex) as a treatment for opioid addiction, and since then it has primarily been primarily used for that purpose.
+In 2002, the United States Food and Drug Administration (FDA) approved Suboxone (along with Subutex) as a treatment for opioid addiction, and since then, it has primarily been primarily used for that purpose.

-• Naloxone, on the other hand, blocks the effects of opioids that relieve pain and produce euphoria.
+2. Naloxone, on the other hand, blocks the effects of opioids that relieve pain and produce euphoria.
 This way, naloxone also prevents craving for more of the drug.
-If the patient attempts to get high on the drug, crushing it or injecting it rapidly will instead produce uncomfortable withdrawal symptoms.
+As a result, if the patient attempts to get high on the drug, crushing it or injecting it rapidly will produce uncomfortable withdrawal symptoms.

 The patient has to follow his/her doctor’s instructions in taking Suboxone exactly.
 Thirty minutes before taking a dosage, eating, drinking, or smoking isn’t allowed (these things may hinder the drug’s action).
 In using the sublingual film, the patient may take a small amount of water just to facilitate absorption.
-The use of injectible solutions is highly discouraged, as the rapid action of naloxone will knock down or “loosen” opioids in the brain, causing adverse withdrawal symptoms.
-Also, taking another drug as well as Suboxone might cause them to negatively interact (so the patient should consult his/her doctor).
+The use of injectable solutions is highly discouraged, as the rapid action of naloxone will knock down or “loosen” opioids in the brain, causing adverse withdrawal symptoms.
+Also, taking another drug as well as Suboxone medication might cause them to y to interact negatively (so the patient should consult his/her doctor).

 Suboxone’s Side Effects